Updated June 3, 2023

 The Algorithms in Artificial Intelligence vs Business Intelligence are explained below:

 |Artificial Intelligence Algorithms

 |Breadth-first search algorithm

 It starts from the root node, explores neighbor nodes first, and moves to the next-level neighbor nodes.
 It provides the shortest path to the solution and can be implemented using FIFO.

 |Decision Tree Algorithm

-This extract the predictive information in the form of human-understandable rules and these rules can be if-then-else which leads to the predictive information
+This extracts the predictive information as human-understandable rules, which can be if-then-else, leading to the predictive information.

 |Depth First Search Algorithm

-It makes predictions by using Bayes algorithm, which derives probability prediction from the underlying evidence, as observed in data.
+It makes predictions using the Bayes algorithm, which derives probability prediction from the underlying evidence, as observed in data.